 |

-Emerging federal policy suggesting hyperscalers must finance their own dedicated power generation could accelerate the adoption of behind-the-meter energy infrastructure, fundamentally altering the financial models for artificial intelligence infrastructure.
+Potential federal regulatory action compelling large technology firms to finance their own dedicated power generation sources could significantly accelerate the trend toward behind-the-meter energy solutions, thereby altering the fundamental financial models for artificial intelligence infrastructure development.

 |